open-cloud/open-cloud.github.io.old/2_developer.md

 A Dockerfile available at [github.com/open-cloud/xos](https://github.com/open-cloud/xos) can be used to build a Docker image for running XOS.
+The XOS files in the Docker image are copied from the local file tree, so it is easy to create a customized version of XOS by making changes to the XOS source before building the Docker image.

-A minimal *initial_data.json* is provided.
+A minimal fixture, named *initial_data.json*, is provided in *planetlab/core/fixtures* inside the repo.
 The login credentials are *username=padmin@vicci.org* with password *letmein*.
-This initial_data.json doesn't contain any nodes and is suitable for fresh installations.
+This *initial_data.json* doesn't contain any nodes and is suitable for fresh installations.
 To obtain a version that contains an interesting set of Nodes and Slices (e.g., for demo purpoes), a dump can be made logging into *portal.opencloud.us* and running: